 Because human imbecility has caused it to become an enormous ecological problem, abandoning it in the environment and in the seas, constructing articles designed to be used only once, even for just a few minutes.
 A waste, something that makes no sense.
 Used properly, plastic is an exceptional and fundamental material.
 Paola Lenti is well aware of this, and with her polypropylene Twiggy she creates chairs, carpets, panels, furnishings and much more.
-Combined with a 100% polyester sheet, Twiggy becomes Diade, a surface that simulates the roughness of fabric.
+Combined with a 100% polypropylene sheet, Twiggy becomes Diade, a surface that simulates the roughness of fabric.
 And of course we are speaking of objects conceived to last, to acquire value over time, capitalizing on the investment.

 Why, then, is plastic so despised?